zachpino/realtimespace/week4/nextsteps.md

 -----

 These will be the *supported* data sources.
 If another dataset would be useful to your project, you are encouraged to explore and implement it!
-But, given the limited numbers of hours in a day, Tomoko and Zach can only provide assistance across these cited topics and datasets.
+But, given the limited number of hours in a day, Tomoko and Zach can only provide assistance across these cited topics and datasets.